-Août gallery is a platform born out of a need for more cultural and artistic spaces in Beirut.
+Août Gallery is a platform born out of a need for more cultural and artistic spaces in Beirut.
 Août (August in French) is the month of closure for museums, art institutions and galleries around the world.
 It is also a personal matter for the founder, Zeid El Amine, who began this journey as a homage to his father who passed away due to the August 4 Beirut blast, hence the name of the gallery.
-Based in Lebanon, the gallery will be endorsing new and contemporary artists worldwide.
-The aim is to commemorate the city’s lost art scene, and help revive its cultural landscape.

-The gallery will draw on international artists, with the aim of establishing a global reach.
+The gallery draws on international artists, with the aim of establishing a global reach.
 It distinguishes itself as a unique space which interplays multiple cultures, carrying similar messages, of hope and rebirth, but also of sorrows and pains which helped forge resilient art.

-Zeid El Amine is an art researcher and archivist.
+Zeid El Amine is a young gallerist.
 He graduated from the Lebanese American University with degrees in Business and Fine Arts.
-His passion for creative writing and painting paved his way to a career in Arab and international art.
+His passion for creative writing and painting paved his way to a career in international art.
 After a few years of working in the modern and contemporary Arab art medium, he is now expanding his scope of interest to include art from Europe, Asia and the Americas.